wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-replacesymbolstore-method.md

 ms.assetid: 43257761-8cb1-4eaf-8fb5-1f3980cb66cd
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8721f7c30061fbfd4a761bed090b761762c3c13c
+ms.openlocfilehash: 60c3537a80c39f758f46e6f2f0a5f2bcd27350b5
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69939019"
+ms.locfileid: "74445732"
 ---
 # <a name="isymunmanagedreaderreplacesymbolstore-method"></a>ISymUnmanagedReader::ReplaceSymbolStore (Método)
 Reemplaza el almacén de símbolos existente con un almacén de símbolos delta.
-Este método es similar al método [UpdateSymbolStore (](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md) , salvo que el Delta dado actúa como un reemplazo completo en lugar de una actualización.
+This method is similar to the [UpdateSymbolStore](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md) method, except that the given delta acts as a complete replacement rather than an update.

 > [!NOTE]
-> Solo se debe especificar uno de los `filename` parámetros `pIStream` o, no ambos.
-Si `filename` se especifica, el almacén de símbolos se actualizará con los símbolos de ese archivo.
-Si `pIStream` se especifica, el almacén se actualizará con los datos <xref:System.Runtime.InteropServices.ComTypes.IStream>de.
+> You need specify only one of the `filename` or `pIStream` parameters, not both.
+If `filename` is specified, the symbol store will be updated with the symbols in that file.
+If `pIStream` is specified, the store will be updated with the data from the <xref:System.Runtime.InteropServices.ComTypes.IStream>.

 ## <a name="syntax"></a>Sintaxis